Couples therapy & postnatal therapy for new parents struggling with anxiety, depression & overwhelm

 the reality is that becoming a mother or parent is a huge transition and we might need some support.

 Hello!
 I'm Ruth.
 As a psychotherapist and certified postnatal doula, I specialise in working with new parents like you.
-I understand first-hand how difficult the postnatal period can be because I have lived experience of postnatal anxiety and depression.
+I deeply understand how difficult the transition to parenthood can be because I had to work through postnatal depression and anxiety myself after my eldest was born.

 I am really passionate about helping parents to overcome the stuff that is getting in the way of them being the parents and the people they want to be for their children.
-I know that change is possible because I have walked that path myself and see it every day in my clients.
-I work 1:1 with clients and also with couples.
+I know that change is possible because I have walked that path myself and see it every day in the 1:1 clients and couples that I work with.

-My counselling room is a judgment-free zone where you are allowed to say the things that you can’t say anywhere else.
-While family and friends might panic or go into 'fix-it' mode when you try to be honest about your experience, my clients tell me that I have a calm, reassuring presence that gives them permission to tell it like really it is.
+"a healthy baby is all that matters".
+While family and friends might panic when they see you upset or go into 'fix-it' mode when you try to be honest about your experience, my clients tell me that I have a calm, reassuring presence that gives them permission to say the things that they can't say anywhere else.

 People come to me for help with a wide range of issues.